-15. The degrees for which candidates may be recommended to the Corporation shall be Bachelor of Science (S.B.), Bachelor in Architecture (B.Arch.), Bachelor in City Planning (B.C.P.), Master of Science (S.M.), Master in Architecture (M.Arch.), Master in City Planning (M.C.P.), Aeronautical Engineer (Aer.E.), Building Engineer (Bldg.
+15. The degrees for which candidates may be recommended to the Corporation shall be Bachelor of Science (S.B.), Bachelor in Architecture (B.Arch.), Master of Science (S.M.), Master in Architecture (M.Arch.), Master in City Planning (M.C.P.), Aeronautical Engineer (Aer.E.), Building Engineer (Bldg.
 E.), Chemical Engineer (Chem.
-E.), Civil Engineer (C.E.), Electrical Engineer (E.E.), Marine Mechanical Engineer (Mar.Mech.E.), Mechanical Engineer (Mech.E.),

-Metallurgical Engineer (Met.E.), Meteorologist (Meteor.), Mineral Engineer (Min.E.), Naval Architect (Nav.Arch.), Naval Engineer (Nav.E.), Sanitary Engineer (San.E.), Doctor of Philosophy

-(Ph.D.), and Doctor of Science (Sc.D.).
+E.), Civil Engineer (C.E.), Electrical Engineer (E.E.), Marine Mechanical Engineer (Mar.Mech.E.), Mechanical Engineer (Mech.E.), Metallurgical Engineer (Met.E.), Meteorologist (Meteor.), Mineral Engineer (Min.E.), Naval Architect (Nav.Arch.), Naval Engineer (Nav.E.), Sanitary Engineer (San.E.), Doctor of Philosophy (Ph.D.), and Doctor of Science (Sc.D.).

-16. To be recommended for the degree of Bachelor of Science.
-Bachelor in Architecture, or Bachelor in City Planning, the student must have attended the Institute not less than one academic year, which must, in general, be that next preceding his graduation.
-He must have completed the required curriculum for the Class with which he will graduate, except as substitution of equivalent work may be allowed under Regulation 13.
+16. To be recommended for the degree of Bachelor of Science or Bachelor in Architecture, the student must have attended the Institute not less than one academic year, which must, in general, be that next preceding his graduation.
+He must have completed the required curriculum for the Class with which he will graduate, including a thesis or project of not less than 9 units.
+Substitution of equivalent work may be allowed under Regulation 13.
+Substitutions for thesis or for a project are not allowed.
 In case of a single minor defect in the records received in the final term, the requirements of a clear record may be waived by the Faculty if the candidate has a generally good record and if the defect is not because of neglect.
 If a candidate is not recommended for the degree, the Faculty may require either the satisfactory completion of the requirements for graduation before the end of the following term or an additional term of residence.
-If a term of residence is required, the schedule of study must be approved by the Faculty, and must be equivalent to about one term (not less than 40 units) including the preparation of a new thesis.
+If a term of residence is required, the schedule of study must be approved by the Faculty, and must be equivalent to about one term (not less than 40 units) including the preparation of a new thesis or project.